 - Dice them up and add them to a breakfast quiche or breakfast burrito.

-These Greek Potatoes are so flavorful and delicious.
+These Greek Potatoes are flavorful and delicious.
 They are perfect for a special week night meal.
 My daughter LOVES them.
-This is a dish I can make without any “sas” back.
+This is a dish I can make without receiving any “sas” back.
 Instead I get a big, “THANK YOU MOM!”
 Enjoy!

 Would you like some more Greek inspired recipes?
 Try some of these: